Prosopo

 The below table outlines the functionalities of each software component that will be delivered as part of the MVP release, which is covered by the W3F grant.
 We have also outlined future features we would expect to include in these components.
 These are provided to show our vision but are not part of the delivery.

-Captcha client | - Prosopo client SDK (javascript, html, css) | - iOS, Android, React Native and Flutter implementations |
+Captcha client- Prosopo client SDK (javascript, html, css)- iOS, Android, React Native and Flutter implementations

-Operator portal (closed source - not part of delivery) | Not included | - Aggregate analytics viewer - Disputes management |
+(closed source - not part of delivery)

-Provider Service | - Prosopo Captcha Service SDK in javascript supporting Mongodb database | - Java, Go, C++, Python - SQL databases |
+Provider Service- Prosopo Captcha Service SDK in javascript supporting Mongodb database- Java, Go, C++, Python

-Dapp Smart Contract | - Prosopo Dapp Substrate external reputation interface | |
+Dapp Smart Contract- Prosopo Dapp Substrate external reputation interface

 The above software components include documentation required to run them, publishing to public repositories when appropriate and basic partial coverage (~80%) unit tests.